thundersquared/apiscp-notes/notes/php-user-overrides.md

 :::

 ::: warning
 This can only be applied to PHP CLI.
 Use policy maps to change PHP FPM's memory limit instead.
-[Learn more here ↗](https://docs.apiscp.com/admin/PHP-FPM/#policy-maps)
+[Learn more here](https://docs.apiscp.com/admin/PHP-FPM/#policy-maps)
 :::

 ## Increasing upload size